jenkinsci/build-monitor-plugin/README.md

 ### Red and green colours are lovely, but I'm colour blind ...
 There's a colour blind mode you can [enable in the Settings](https://github.com/jan-molak/jenkins-build-monitor-plugin/issues/30#issuecomment-35849019)

-## Requirements

-To use Build Monitor you'll need:
-* [Jenkins CI](http://jenkins-ci.org/) version 1.532 or newer - please note that for production installations I recommend using a [Long-Term Support release](http://jenkins-ci.org/changelog-stable)
-* A modern web browser - to avoid unnecessary complexity when implementing the view layer I decided to use CSS 3 flexbox.
-The standard is currently supported by [most modern web browsers](http://caniuse.com/flexbox), so if your browser doesn't support this feature - [consider upgrading](http://browsehappy.com/) :)

 ## Open Source Software Used